 There are different kinds of fat such as lipids and fatty acids with different functions, each.
 Fat is not only a source of energy but also performs important functions like cell activities and structure modification, protection of vital organs, gives longer satiety, regulates hormonal balance, maintains body temperature and serves as a base for fat soluble vitamins to be absorbed.

 Suggested read –What Should Be The Protein Diet Plan For Weight Loss?

 For most people, it is safe to adjust carbs, protein and fat to optimize the diet for weight loss.
 You can try and adjust the macronutrient distribution to see what combination works best for you.
 Here is the standard RDA for the 3 macros as given:

 - Fat: 30% or less of total calories from fat

 - Protein: 0.8-1.0 gm. per kg body weight/ day or 20-25% of the total calories from protein

 - Carbohydrate: 50-60% of the total calories from carbohydrate.

+In the debate of carbohydrates vs. protein vs fat, be aware that you need all three for the most balanced diet.
 Modest amount of changes and tweaks can pass for most people, and work for weight loss especially in combination with a versatile, low carb, high protein and low fat shake like OZiva shakes that can suit any diet pattern that you choose and help get the desired results.
-However, for those with diabetes or kidney ailments or other disease it is best to consult with a professional before making extreme changes to the diet.
+However, for those with diabetes or kidney ailments or other diseases it is best to consult with a professional before making extreme changes to the diet.